Registered Nurse Jobs at Presbyterian Healthcare Services with Visa Sponsorship

 Which visa types does Presbyterian Healthcare Services commonly use for Registered Nurses?

-Presbyterian sponsors Registered Nurses through several pathways: H-1B for temporary work authorization, TN for Canadian and Mexican citizens under USMCA, F-1 OPT and CPT for nurses completing U.S.-based nursing programs, and EB-2 or EB-3 immigrant visas for permanent residency.
+Presbyterian sponsors Registered Nurses through several pathways: H-1B for temporary work authorization, TN visa for Canadian and Mexican citizens under USMCA, F-1 OPT and CPT for nurses completing U.S.-based nursing programs, and EB-2 or EB-3 immigrant visas for permanent residency.
 The EB-3 pathway is the most common route for internationally trained nurses seeking a Green Card, as it aligns with the DOL PERM labor certification process standard in healthcare.

 What qualifications does Presbyterian Healthcare Services expect from Registered Nurse candidates?